leilei-anthony/simd-vector-triad/README.md

 | **ASM SIMD XMM** | 2.41x faster                     |  7.35x higher                |  7.35x higher              |
 | **ASM SIMD YMM** | 2.10x faster                     |  8.65x higher                |  8.64x higher              |

 ---

 ### Discussion of Performance

-* **C Implementation** – Serves as the baseline.
-Compiler optimizations yield good results for small arrays but plateau as size increases due to memory bandwidth limits.
-* **ASM (Non-SIMD)** – Shows minimal improvement or slight slowdown compared to C. While it removes some compiler overhead, it lacks vectorization benefits.
-* **XMM (SSE)** – Using 128-bit registers (4 floats/instruction), achieves a **geometric mean speedup of ~1.23×**, confirming the advantage of vector-level parallelism.
-* **YMM (AVX)** – With 256-bit registers (8 floats/instruction), delivers the **highest average speedup (~1.32×)**.
-However, gains taper for large arrays, where memory transfer dominates.
+* **C Implementation** – In Release mode, the compiler applies heavy optimizations and automatic SIMD vectorization, making the C version the fastest.
+In Debug mode, these optimizations are disabled, causing significant slowdowns due to unoptimized, scalar execution and added debugging overhead.
+* **ASM (Non-SIMD)** – The non-SIMD assembly performs better than unoptimized C in Debug but slower than optimized C in Release.
+Without SIMD, it becomes limited by instruction throughput and memory access speed.
+* **XMM (SSE)** – The XMM version achieves notable gains in Debug, processing four floats per instruction.
+However, its advantage fades in Release since the compiler likely emits similar SSE code for C.
+* **YMM (AVX)** – The YMM version performs best in Debug, doubling throughput over XMM.
+In Release, its performance nearly matches optimized C, which may already use AVX.
-* **Memory vs Compute Bound** – For small vectors, compute efficiency dominates (SIMD wins clearly).
-For larger arrays, memory throughput becomes the bottleneck, leading to convergence in performance among all kernels.
+* **Memory vs Compute Bound** – At small sizes, performance is compute-bound, benefiting from SIMD.
+At larger sizes, all kernels become memory-bound, reducing the performance gap between implementations.

----

-Would you like me to also show a **geometric mean of GFLOPS** and **GB/s** for each kernel (to highlight throughput efficiency instead of just execution time)?

 ---